NatashaStojanova/quiz-app/README.md

 ### Centralized theme

+- I used a theme to provide consistency throughout the application.

+- It makes adding or changing design elements scalable and easy.

 - The `/theme` folder contains a centralized design system with:

 - ****Predefined spacing:**** (`sm`, `md`, `lg`) for uniform padding and margins.

 - ****Colors:**** Standardized palette for consistent UI elements.

-- ****Why use a theme?****

-- Ensures consistency throughout the application.

-- Makes adding or changing design elements scalable and easy.

 ### State management